What is Planned Cost? & How it is different from Actual Cost

 Raw material costs: You can reduce them by choosing the right supplier, negotiating the price, and using an alternative raw material.

-Labor costs: By automating the production process, you can reduce labor cost.
+Labor costs: By automating the production process, you can reduce labor costs.

 Overhead costs: Improve your manufacturing process to reduce overhead expenses like electricity bills, water charges, etc.